garrisonfield1/ticTacToeChallenge/README.md

-# ticTacToeChallenge
+# Tic Tac Toe Challenge
-CMG challenge currently unfinished
+CMG challenge - currently unfinished

 Acceptance Criteria:
 <ul>
 <li>Application is a standalone, static web page game of tic tac toe. </li>
 <li>Application should be able to run based on HTML, CSS and Javascript.</li>